History of modern Egypt: Under Western influence

 In foreign relations Sadat instigated momentous change.
 President Sadat shifted Egypt from a policy of confrontation with Israel to one of peaceful accommodation through negotiations.
 Following the Sinai Disengagement Agreements of 1974 and 1975, Sadat created a fresh opening for progress by his dramatic visit to Jerusalem in November 1977.
 This led to the invitation from President Jimmy Carter of the United States to President Sadat and Israeli Prime Minister Begin to enter trilateral negotiations at Camp David.

 The outcome was the historic Camp David accords, signed by Egypt and Israel and witnessed by the US on 17 September 1978.
 The accords led to 26 March 1979, signing of the Egypt–Israel peace treaty, by which Egypt regained control of the Sinai in May 1982.
 Throughout this period, US–Egyptian relations steadily improved, and Egypt became one of America's largest recipients of foreign aid.
 Sadat's willingness to break ranks by making peace with Israel earned him the enmity of most other Arab states, however.
 In 1977, Egypt fought a short border war with Libya.

 Sadat used his immense popularity with the Egyptian people to try to push through vast economic reforms that ended the socialistic controls of Nasserism.
 Sadat introduced greater political freedom and a new economic policy, the most important aspect of which was the infitah or "open door".
 This relaxed government controls over the economy and encouraged private investment.
 While the reforms created a wealthy and successful upper class and a small middle class, these reforms had little effect upon the average Egyptian who began to grow dissatisfied with Sadat's rule.
 In 1977, Infitah policies led to massive spontaneous riots ('Bread Riots') involving hundreds of thousands of Egyptians when the state announced that it was retiring subsidies on basic foodstuffs.

 Liberalization also included the reinstitution of due process and the legal banning of torture.
 Sadat dismantled much of the existing political machine and brought to trial a number of former government officials accused of criminal excesses during the Nasser era.
 Sadat tried to expand participation in the political process in the mid-1970s but later abandoned this effort.
 In the last years of his life, Egypt was wracked by violence arising from discontent with Sadat's rule and sectarian tensions, and it experienced a renewed measure of repression including extra judicial arrests.

 Conflict with the Muslim Brotherhood

 Another change Sadat made from the Nasser era was a bow towards the Islamic revival.
-Sadat loosened restrictions on the Muslim Brotherhood, allowing it to publish a monthly magazine, al-Dawa, which appeared regularly until September 1981 (although he did not allow the groups reconstitution.)
+Sadat loosened restrictions on the Muslim Brotherhood, allowing it to publish a monthly magazine, al-Dawa, which appeared regularly until September 1981 (although he did not allow the group's reconstitution.)